 Put it all in writing so you have a plan of action (use the form provided).
-Brenda Martin needs to see your plan of action at least one week prior to your presentation.
+Chandra needs to see your plan of action at least one week prior to your presentation.

 You may need to look things up in the library or on the internet.
 For example, there are guidelines for how far a person should sit from their computer, the height of the keyboard, etc. When training anyone who works at a computer, this is vital information!
 A good keyword when searching the internet is “ergonomics.”

 Decide how everyone in your group will participate in the training.